-In March 2014, our compensation committee awarded performance-based RSUs and time-based RSUs to our named executive officers.
-The estimated value of the March 2014 awards granted to our named executive officers, including our chief executive officer, was split 80/20 between performance-based RSUs and time-based RSUs.
-The grant date fair value of the time-based RSUs was \$38.23 per share and the average grant date fair value of the performance-based RSUs was \$38.81 per share.
-The target adjusted EBITDA established by our compensation committee for the 2014 fiscal year for the performance-based RSUs was \$60.7 million.
-In February 2014, our compensation committee determined that the actual adjusted EBITDA for fiscal year 2014 used for this purpose was \$60.8 million, which represented 100.2% of the target adjusted EBITDA, resulting in an upward adjustment in the number of performance-based RSUs earned for the 2014 fiscal year equal to 100.5% of the target RSU amount for each executive.
-The earned performance-based RSUs and stock options awarded in 2014 to our named executive officers are reported below in the table "Executive Compensation - Grants of Plan-Based Awards in Fiscal 2014."
+In March 2015, our compensation committee awarded performance-based RSUs and time-based RSUs to our named executive officers.
+The estimated value of the March 2015 awards granted to our named executive officers, including our chief executive officer, was split approximately 80/20 between performance-based RSUs and time-based RSUs.
+The grant date fair value of the time-based RSUs was \$44.24 per share and the average grant date fair value of the performance-based RSUs was \$44.90 per share.
+The target adjusted EBITDA established by our compensation committee for the 2015 fiscal year for the performance-based RSUs was \$68.6 million.
+In February 2016, our compensation committee determined that the actual adjusted EBITDA for fiscal year 2015 used for this purpose was \$67.2 million, which represented 98% of the target adjusted EBITDA, resulting in an adjustment reducing the number of performance-based RSUs earned for the 2015 fiscal year equal to 98% of the target RSU amount for each executive.
+Pursuant to Mr. O'Brien's executive transition agreement, in March 2015 our compensation committee awarded Mr. O'Brien time-based RSUs approximately equal to one-third the value of the total RSU award he would have received in accordance with past practice.
+The grant date fair value of time-based RSUs awarded in 2015 to our named executive officers are reported below in the table "Executive Compensation -Grants of Plan-Based Awards in Fiscal 2015."

-In March 2015, our compensation committee awarded performance-based RSUs and time-based RSUs to all of the named executive officers.
-The estimated value of the March 2015 awards granted to the named executive officers, including our chief executive officer, was split 80/20 between performance-based RSUs and time-based RSUs, except for Mr. O'Brien.
-Pursuant to his executive transition agreement, our compensation committee awarded Mr. O'Brien time-based RSUs approximately equal to one-third the value of the total RSU award he would have received in accordance with past practice.
-The grant date fair value of time-based RSUs granted to the other named executive officers was \$44.24 per share.
-The average grant date fair value of the performance-based RSUs granted to the other named executive officers was \$44.90 per share.
+In March 2016, our compensation committee awarded performance-based RSUs and time-based RSUs to our current named executive officers.
+The estimated value of the March 2016 awards granted to the named executive officers, including our chief executive officer, was split approximately 80/20 between performance-based RSUs and time-based RSUs.
+The average grant date fair value of the time-based RSUs and performance-based RSUs granted to the named executive officers was \$40.37 per share.

-Other Elements of Compensation
+Other Elements of Compensation and Compensation Policies

 Retirement and 401(k) Plans.
 We offer a 401(k) plan to our employees based in the United States, including our named executive officers.
 The 401(k) plan provides for a company matching contribution based on the amount the employee voluntarily contributes, up to a maximum amount.
-In addition, all our named executive officers, except Mr. Powell, are participants in a noncontributory defined benefit retirement plan (Retirement Plan) and unfunded restoration plan (Restoration Plan), which are described in "Executive Compensation - Pension Benefits in Fiscal 2014."
+In addition, all our named executive officers, except Mr. Powell, are participants in a noncontributory defined benefit retirement plan (Retirement Plan) and unfunded restoration plan (Restoration Plan), which are described in "Executive Compensation - Pension Benefits in Fiscal 2015."